Stanley R. Tupper: Later career

 Tupper was not a candidate for reelection to the Ninetieth Congress in 1966.
 He was appointed United States Commissioner General to the Canadian World Exhibition of 1967.
 He resumed the practice of law in 1968.
 In 1969, Tupper was appointed president of the States’ Urban Action Center, a non-profit entity created by Nelson Rockefeller to aid state governors with identifying problems unique to cities and crafting solutions.

 From 1969 to 1972, Tupper practiced law in Washington, D.C., as a partner in the firm now known as Rogers & Wells.
 In 1972, he returned to Boothbay Harbor and continued to practice law.
 In 1975, he declined a position as an Assistant Secretary of Defense in the administration of Gerald Ford.
 From 1975 to 1976, Tupper was United States Commissioner on the North East Atlantic Fisheries Commission.

+Although a Republican, Tupper supported Democratic presidential candidate Bill Clinton in the 1992 presidential election.

 Career as author

 Tupper was the co-author of One Continent-Two Voices, a book on Canadian-American relations.
 He also authored a set of memoirs based on the notable individuals he met during his life, which was titled Recollections.

 In addition to his writing, Tupper lectured at several colleges and universities, and served on a number of government and civic boards and commissions, including the Maine Maritime Academy Board of Trustees, St. Andrews Hospital of Boothbay, Bigelow Laboratory for Ocean Sciences, and the U.S. Civil Rights Advisory Commission.

 Tupper was a recipient of the honorary degree of LL.D. from Ricker College.